Thursday, September 9th, 2010

 (Sussex County Will Book A, 1754-1764, by T.L.C.
 Genealogy, 1991, page 88)

-1782 Virginia Tax Payers: Sarah Tatum, Prince George County
+1782 – Prince George County, Virginia Tax Payers: Sarah Tatum

-This may or may not be the same Sarah Tatum.
+This may be our Sarah Tatum.
 There is nothing more.

 (a).
 Robert Tatum (30 January 1725 - 1759) married Keziah Dobie (died ~1795).
 Keziah, daughter of Robert Dobie, who remembered his daughter Keziah in his 1760 will in Sussex County.
 Keziah married 2nd to Edward Walker.
 Robert's will named 4 children (will dated 14 January 1759 and proved 9 October 1759.^ In 1785 Robert Tatum, wife Amy, and mother Keziah Walker, of Prince George County sold 30 acres in Sussex County.^ ** Robert Doby lived on the Sussex County side of Joseph's Swamp near the county line with Prince George.